shishupa0926/delta-demo/README.md

 # delta-demo
-this is a learning class
+This is a learning class